Isospectral Alexandrov Spaces: Examples

 \begin{proposition} Let $S^1$ act effectively and isometrically on a connected Riemannian manifold $M$.
-Then $S^1\backslash M$ is isometric to a Riemannian orbifold if and only if the union of orbits of dimension $0$ is empty or has codimension $\le 2$. \end{proposition}
+Then $S^1\backslash M$ is isometric to a Riemannian orbifold if and only if the set of points fixed by the whole group $S^1$ is empty or has codimension $2$ in $M$. \end{proposition}